jkobti/yetAnotherBoilerplate/main.md

 - Use `CELERY_TASK_ALWAYS_EAGER = True` in test settings to run tasks synchronously during unit tests.

 If you want, I can now scaffold a minimal runnable set (small `packages/api` with Dockerfile, `docker-compose.yml`, and a test).
 That gives us a quick playground to iterate on actual code — say "scaffold" and I'll create it.

+## Real-time Communication with WebSockets

+Modern applications often require instant, bidirectional communication between the server and clients.
+This is essential for features like live chat, real-time notifications, collaborative editing, live dashboards, and multiplayer features.

+Unlike traditional HTTP request-response or polling patterns, WebSockets provide a persistent connection that allows the server to push updates to clients immediately.

+### Stack Integration

+**Backend (Django Channels):**
+- Django Channels extends Django to handle WebSockets, HTTP2, and other async protocols.
+- Runs on an ASGI server (e.g., Daphne or Uvicorn) instead of traditional WSGI.
+- Uses Redis (which you already have for Celery) as the "channel layer" for message passing between server instances.

+**Frontend (Flutter):**
+- Use the `web_socket_channel` package for WebSocket connections.
+- Handle reconnection logic and authentication token passing.

+### Kubernetes Configuration

+**Ingress annotations for WebSocket support** (NGINX example):
+- `nginx.ingress.kubernetes.io/proxy-read-timeout: "3600"`
+- `nginx.ingress.kubernetes.io/proxy-send-timeout: "3600"`
+- `nginx.ingress.kubernetes.io/use-forwarded-headers: "true"`
+- `nginx.ingress.kubernetes.io/websocket-services: "api-service"`

+### Enable/Disable Strategy

+Use Helm values to control WebSocket deployment:
+- Set `api.websockets.enabled: true` in values to enable WebSocket support.
+- When enabled, deploy with Daphne (ASGI); when disabled, use Gunicorn (WSGI).

+### Performance Considerations

+- **Scaling:** WebSocket connections are stateful.
+Use sticky sessions or a shared channel layer (Redis) to allow horizontal scaling.
+- **Connection limits:** Monitor and set appropriate limits per pod.
+- **Graceful shutdown:** Ensure proper WebSocket closure during pod termination.

 ## Networking and Routing